-The tax rate calculations set forth below are presented to indicate the tax rates per \$100 of taxable assessed valuation which would be required to meet average annual and maximum debt service requirements if no growth in the District's tax base occurred beyond the 2020 Preliminary Taxable Assessed Valuation of \$128,048,116 and the Estimated Taxable Assessed Valuation as of May 15, 2020 of \$141,148,045.
+The tax rate calculations set forth below are presented to indicate the tax rates per \$100 of taxable assessed valuation which would be required to meet average annual and maximum debt service requirements if no growth in the District's tax base occurred beyond the 2021 Certified Taxable Assessed Valuation of \$160,886,645 and the 2022 Preliminary Taxable Assessed Valuation of \$236,929,558, subject to review and downward revision prior to certification.
 The calculations contained in the following table merely represent the tax rates required to pay principal and interest on the Bonds and the Outstanding Bonds when due, assuming no further increase or any decrease in taxable assessed values in the District, collection of ninety-five percent (95%) of taxes levied, the sale of no additional bonds, and no other funds available for the payment of debt service.
-See "INVESTMENT CONSIDERATIONS-Factors Affecting Taxable Values and Tax Payments."
+See "INVESTMENT CONSIDERATIONS."